Javonet/javonet-docs/v2/getting-started/prerequisites.md

 python3.\*-dev package needs to be installed corresponding to your Python version.

 Starting from Javonet v.
 2.5.9:
-If there are multiple Java runtimes installed on the machine, environment variable JAVONET_JVM_RUNTIME_PATH can be set to use preferred Java runtime.
-The variable should point directory where this runtime is installed. (f.e.
-C:\Program Files\Java\jdk-11 on Windows).

 If there are multiple Python versions installed on the machine, environment variable  JAVONET_PYTHON_RUNTIME_PATH can be set to use preferred Python version.

 On Windows: